aritonang92/aritonang92/README.md

 - 👯 I’m looking to collaborate on every Data Science project that can solve particular problem in society

 - 💬 MSc in Physics.
-Nice to talk those topics and brings it into fun's side.
+Nice to talk those topics and brings them into fun's side.

 - ⚡ Fun fact: Not so an amateur mountain hiker 😁